frto027/HeartBeatLanClientBSQuest/README.md

 # Default UI and DIY(not released yet)

-The color bar unter the number indicates your heart zone.
+The color bar under the number indicates your heart zone.

 ![alt text](image.png)